Insurance companies say they have a way to help you deal with your fears of identity theft.

 The term “insurance” may lead some consumers to believe identity theft policies will reimburse them for any funds that are stolen as a result of identity fraud, similar to the way other types of insurance make you whole after a loss.

 But while ID theft policies are in fact insurance products, they often don’t conform to what consumers traditionally think of as insurance, says Michael Barnett, the former executive director of the Identity Theft Protection Association.
 In his opinion, ID theft policies are more like “expense reimbursement programs” than insurance.

 Denis Kelly, CEO of IDCuffs.com, says it’s different from auto insurance, which would cover damage to your car and your injuries in a car crash.

 “Identity theft insurance doesn’t pay for the costs to fix your identity or the injuries you suffered as a result of being victimized,” Kelly says.
 “Rather, it pays the equivalent of the cost to have your car towed and possibly the shipping costs of a new bumper.”

 Identity theft insurance may cover expenses such as phone bills, lost wages, notary and certified mailing costs, and even attorney fees, according to Michael Barry, a spokesman for the Insurance Information Institute.
-Some companies, generally not insurers, also offer restoration services to guide victims through the process of restoring their identity, he says.

 Where can you get ID theft insurance?